 My Official Author Bio:

 In a time not long after the fifth extinction event, Edgar Award-nominated author Michael D. Beil came of age on the shores of Pymatuning Lake, where the ducks walk on the fish.
 (Look it up.
 Seriously.)
-For reasons that can’t be disclosed until September 28, 2041, he now lives somewhere in Portugal with his wife and their two white cats, Bruno and Maisie.
+For reasons that can’t be disclosed until September 28, 2041, he now lives somewhere in Portugal with his wife Laura, cats Bruno and Maisie, and Kit, a rambunctious English Setter.
 He still gets carsick if he has to ride in the back seat for long and feels a little guilty that he doesn’t keep a journal.

 And Here's (Probably) More Than You Want (or Need) to Know:

 My writing career began at age 13 when I wrote, directed, and filmed The Seaweed Strangler, an eight millimeter movie with my brother Steve starring in the title role.
 (Follow this link to watch the film: https://www.youtube.com/watch?v=vE6nHYl-DEY) I grew up in the very small town of Andover, Ohio (pop.
 1200) on the shores of Pymatuning Lake, and, despite what uninformed people might tell you about small town life, I can say with absolute certainty that I was never, ever bored.
 I swam, sailed, skated, played baseball, explored, and never once complained that our twelve inch black-and-white TV got exactly one channel (Channel 12 in Erie, PA, in case you're interested).
 Actually, I’m thankful for that last part; poor TV reception helped me to become the reader I am today.